newtein/Sunny-Flight/README.md

 # SunnyFlight
-#### Illustrated Readme with Snapshots of implemented Web-Application
+#### Illustrated Readme with Snapshots of implemented Web-Application.

-A project from hack.summit() Virtual Hackathon
+A project from hack.summit() Virtual Hackathon.

 Basic flight data from http://openflights.org/data.html